AdobeDocs/experience-manager-65.en/help/sites-administering/msm-livecopy.md

 >
 >When reverting a cancelled inheritance on a paragraph system, the order of components **will not be automatically restored** from the blueprint.
 You can manually request a synchronization if this is required.

-Use the following procedure to cancel inheritance of the paragaraph system.
+Use the following procedure to cancel inheritance of the paragraph system.

 1. Open the live copy page.
 1. Drag an existing component to a new location on the page.